icebreakerone/ib1-technical-docs/docs/metadata.md

 : The URL of this specific instance of the API.
 It is interpolated into the `url` specified in the OpenAPI file using the `endpointURL` variable.

 `ib1:oauthIssuer`
-: For data which requires end user consent only, the URL of the OAuth Issuer.
+: Where access to the Data Service requires end user consent, the URL of the [OAuth Issuer](https://datatracker.ietf.org/doc/html/rfc8414#section-2) which is used to authenticate before accessing this Data Service.

 `ib1:heartbeatDescription`
 : An optional URL of an OpenAPI file (with Server specified as `dcat:endpointDescription`), which contains a single Path with a 200 response defined.
 This term will typically be the URL of one of a small number of standard OpenAPI files published in the Registry.